programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/produce.en.md

 * Maximum size of 500 is implemented by `"target_size": "500x500",`.
 * `500px` is the name of the variant.
 Names that only contain numbers are NOT VALID.
 Make sure to also include letters.
 * `__all` is an existing paragraph.
-Putting your new variant into it, as in this example.
-Thusly your new variant is produced for assets no matter whether the format of the original file is png, jpg, tiff, etc..
+You may put your new variant into it, as in this example.
+Then your new variant is produced for assets no matter whether the format of the original file is png, jpg, tiff, etc..
 * Putting your new variant into the `image` clause, as in this example, defines that this variant is only to be produced for assets which are an images in their original file.
 You could instead use the clauses `video`, `office`, etc. or the clause `__all` with the same indentation, to produce for all classes.
-* `"target_size_minimum": "251x251",` defines that this preview is NOT to be generated for assets which smaller than 251 pixels in both dimensions.
+* `"target_size_minimum": "251x251",` defines that this preview is NOT to be generated for assets which are smaller than 251 pixels in both dimensions.
 * The preview is generated as a jpg file.
 E.g. `png` and `tiff` are also possible.
 * `target_interlace` and `target_quality` are for jpg only.
 For `png` and `tif` consider e.g. `"target_alpha": "on"` for transparency or `"target_dpi": "300"` for printing.
 * Make sure to include all needed commas and to avoid any superflous commas.
 A superflous commma would be e.g. one at the end of a list.
 Note for example that there is no comma after `"target_no_enlarge": "1"` in the example above.
 Consider using a syntax checker and linter tool for json.